OpenFn/unicef-cambodia/README.md

 ```
  GET /api/v1/organizations/clients?since_date='2020-07-01 01:00:00'&referred_external=true
 ```
-### Assumptions
+### Integration Assumptions
-1. **Data Entry** - In order for data to be successfully exchanged as expected, users should follow the data entry protocols defined in the training sessions. **({See this video})** for an overview of the data entry steps in both the OSCaR and Primero systems.
+1. **Data Entry** - In order for data to be successfully exchanged as expected, users should follow the data entry protocols defined in the training sessions.
+For an overview of the data entry steps in both the OSCaR and Primero systems (see the below videos).
+If these data entry steps are _not_ followed, then these cases may not be eligble for case sharing and referrals between systems.
+   - OSCaR case referral process:
+   - Primero case referral process:
+2. **Unique Identifiers** - OpenFn will perform `upsert()` (update if record exists, create if new) operations in both the Primero and OSCaR systems when syncing data.
+To ensure no duplicate cases are entered, OpenFn will use the below identifiers to check for existing cases. _We assume that these identifiers are unique_.
+   - OSCaR unique id: `global_id` (represented as `oscar_number` in Primero system)
+   - Primero unique id: `case_id` (represented as `external_id` in OSCaR system)
-2. **Services** are mapped between systems as defined in the [Service Map](https://docs.google.com/spreadsheets/d/1x-KUJgOhaZlZYzJ935q9QXhPM0yobjEEuN-IJgIvmwA/edit#gid=1841308930). _If any services change, this map and OpenFn jobs must be updated._
+3. **Services** are mapped between systems as defined in the [Service Map](https://docs.google.com/spreadsheets/d/1x-KUJgOhaZlZYzJ935q9QXhPM0yobjEEuN-IJgIvmwA/edit#gid=1841308930). _If any services change, this map and OpenFn jobs must be updated._
+4. **Primero Case Owner Assignment** - When cases are synced with Primero, they will be automatically assigned to a Province user case owner by OpenFn (see `owned_by` field in mappings).
+The Province will be determined by the location code of the child provided by OSCaR.
+See [Province User Map] for the list of generic Primero Province users.
-3. **Registering New Organizations/ Agencies** - Agency IDs and Users are mapped between systems as defined in [Agency User Map](https://docs.google.com/spreadsheets/d/1x-KUJgOhaZlZYzJ935q9QXhPM0yobjEEuN-IJgIvmwA/edit#gid=2080615206).
+5. **Registering New Organizations/ Agencies** - Agency IDs and Users are mapped between systems as defined in [Agency User Map](https://docs.google.com/spreadsheets/d/1x-KUJgOhaZlZYzJ935q9QXhPM0yobjEEuN-IJgIvmwA/edit#gid=2080615206).
 If new Agencies are created, OSCaR and Primero teams will coordinate to manually register the new agencies in each system (this is _not_ an automated process). _Agency names and users should follow the below naming conventions, otherwise the OpenFn jobs must be updated_:
     - Oscar Organization Name: `'{organization_name}'` (e.g., `cif`)
     - Primero Agency ID: `'agency-{organization_name}'` (e.g., `agency-cif`)
     - Primero Agency User: `'agency-{organization_name}-user'` (e.g., `agency-cif-user`)

-    In the mappings, Oscar `organzation_name: 'cif'` maps to --> Primero `owned_by: 'agency-cif-user'`)

-## (5) Flow Mappings & Transformations
+## (5) Data Flow Mappings & Transformations

 [See this table](https://docs.google.com/spreadsheets/d/1x-KUJgOhaZlZYzJ935q9QXhPM0yobjEEuN-IJgIvmwA/edit?usp=sharing) for the field mappings & data transformation rules implemented in the OpenFn jobs.
-This includes detailed mappings for **Services** and **Agency Users**.
+This includes detailed mappings for **Services** and **Province Users**.

 ## (6) Administration
 ### Provisioning, Hosting, & Maintenance
 This integration is hosted on [OpenFn.org](https://openfn.org/projects) with Primero SaaS.
+OpenFn will provide ongoing maintenance support.

 ### Support
+Primero system administrators will be responsible for ongoing integration monitoring and management.
+- Primero System Administrators:
+- OSCaR System Administrators:

-Contact support@openfn.org with any questions.
+Contact support@openfn.org with any questions or troubleshooting support.

 ## Training Materials
 - System Administrators: [See here](https://docs.google.com/presentation/d/1ln55ye9qN7vR9GeCntRTXZC08EjlxccBUp7X9aMitSI/edit?usp=sharing) for the training deck presented during the July System Administrator training.